xebialabs-community/xlr-jenkins2-plugin/README.md

 * Tile

-* Tasks:

-** Jenkins.GetBuildParameters tasks allows to fetch the parameters from an executed job.
+* Tasks Jenkins.GetBuildParameters tasks allows to fetch the parameters from an executed job.
  ![Jenkins GetBuildParameters](images/jenkins_get_parameters.png)

 # Testing and Development #